Squareshot blog /

 Making your product relatable is easier in context – the more connected buyer feels to the product at the time of purchase – the less likely the return of the item is after delivery.
 In terms of product photography pricing, lifestyle and in-context imagery may be more expensive, so you should be prepared to pay an extra for images of this type.

-For product photography studio involving models may indeed come twice as expensive as that without.
+For product photography studio involving models indeed come twice as expensive as that without.
 But models will help your customers to discover your product in a totally new dimension.
-This is not just about a 3-dimensional rendering of a piece – as ghost mannequins can do exactly that.
-This is more about helping your client to visualize the product in their life, the chance to relate to the product and to appreciate its physical dimensions.
+This is about helping your client to visualize the product in their life, the chance to relate to the product and to appreciate its physical dimensions.

 On top of the above-stated purposes, that can be achieved by using models in your product imagery shoot – this is a chance to upsell extra items from your collection.
 Many collections are designed to be combined in one ensemble – so putting pieces together on a model may increase your sales too.

 Choosing the right model also helps relate to your target audience and build a stronger rapport, that leads to higher social media engagement and better brand awareness.
-It is essential to bring in the shoot several models if your target audience encompasses a diverse range of ages, genders, and types.
-Luckily, diversity, body positivity and inclusivity have penetrated many societies and have positive client responses world over – vice versa clean images of classic models are not as relatable as they used to be.
-This makes modeling not so exclusive and not as pricey too – look around, your grandma might be just the type for your funky canvas bag.
+Remember, diversity, body positivity and inclusivity mean much more to customers than clean images of classic models – those are not relatable anymore.

 While using models in your shoot, do include size and measurements of a model in image description for best user experience.
 Once the customer understands the parameters of a model, they can approximate how much taller / shorter / bigger / smaller the garment needs to be to fit them.
 This is exactly how an e-store owner provides exhaustive info that eliminates any concerns and answers all the questions about the product.